-The Compensation Committee generally awards options annually shortly following the announcement of our fiscal first quarter results, but it has the authority to vary that practice as appropriate in connection with new hires or as otherwise deemed appropriate.
-Upon the recommendation of Company management, the Compensation Committee has determined that the next annual option awards, if any, will be granted in early February 2019.
+In recent history, including for fiscal 2019, the Compensation Committee awarded options annually shortly following the announcement of our fiscal first quarter results, but it has the authority to vary that practice as appropriate in connection with new hires or as otherwise deemed appropriate.
+Upon the recommendation of Company management to align the timing of legacy Berry option awards with the timing of legacy RPC Group Ltd option awards, the Compensation Committee determined to grant an annual option award to legacy RPC Group Ltd participants in early August 2019 and to legacy Berry participants in early November 2019 for fiscal 2020.
+Hereafter, the Company intends to grant annual option awards, if any, shortly following the announcement of our fiscal year end results.
 Based on recommendations from Towers Watson during the design of the 2015 Plan, the Company awards stock options annually based on a consistent value determined as a multiple of base salary, with limited performance-based exceptions.

-In fiscal 2018 we granted stock option awards with respect to approximately 1.45 million shares in the aggregate to non-employee directors, employees and officers, including our Named Executive Officers as follows: Mr. Salmon -200,000 options, Mr. Miles -65,000 options, Mr. Tracey -40,000 options, Mr. Begle -50,000 options, and Mr. Galvez -40,000 options.
-These awards were made in February 2018.
+In fiscal 2019 we granted stock option awards with respect to approximately 2.3 million shares in the aggregate to non-employee directors, employees and officers, including our Named Executive Officers as follows: Mr. Salmon - 265,000 options, Mr. Miles - 80,000 options, Mr. Begle - 68,000 options, Mr. Galvez - 50,000 options, and Mr. Greene - 50,000 options.
+These awards were made in February 2019 with respect to legacy Berry participants and in August 2019 with respect to legacy RPC Group Ltd participants.